School of Dental Medicine Entrance Requirements

 Additional consideration will be given to candidates who have taken courses in anatomy (3 hours), physiology (4 hours), microbiology (4 hours), and physics (4 hours).
 Students should consider additional courses in cell biology, histology, immunology, and molecular/genetic biology.
 Understanding of these sciences will be beneficial for the Problem-Based Learning (PBL) sessions of the curriculum.

-The School of Dentistry recommends applicants to spend 100 hours job shadowing in a clinical dental setting.
+The School strongly recommends applicants complete at least 100 hours of job shadowing in a clinical dental setting, with the majority of those hours spent observing a general dentist.

 The LECOM School of Dental Medicine only accepts applicants who are U.S. citizens or permanent residents.